-- 4. If you do not have the winterization kit, attach a length of hose to the pump inlet port.
-This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - 5.
-Dilute the antifreeze solution in accordance with the manufacturer's instructions. - Turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
+- Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
 Flush toilet.
 Work hand shower spray while holding down in tub. - 7.
 Shut off the pump and close all faucets. - 8.
-Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.
-If you have the winterization kit, turn valve back into normal use position and reinstall hose plug.
+Turn valve on winterization kit back into normal use position and reinstall hose plug.